monadicsystems/okapi/docs/index.md

   ]
 ```

-Notice, the types of the Plans used to build your Server don't have to be the same.
+The types of the Plans used to build your Server don't have to be the same.
 The `build` function erases the types and gives us the end products we need.
 This allows us to mix and match various combinations of Endpoints, Handlers, and Monad transformations in the same Server definition.
 For example, you can have two Handlers that operate in two different Monads in the same Server.

 Now that you have you your Server, you can use it to: